-16.1 Feedback on the design features of P.E. simulations vs laboratory equipment
+6.1 Feedback on the design features of P.E. simulations vs laboratory equipment experienced as visuals in the laboratory environment enhanced memory and associations of current with intensity of light and frequency with the colour of light used (see interviews).

 PhET simulations provide attractive graphics, animation and bright colours.
-In the case of 'electric current' and colour of light in the P.E., the visual presentation of the set-up and graphs made an impact on students' understanding but the traditional experiment used a closed ammeter and only readings were obtained, leaving students to draw the graphs later.
-Thus real-time data and visualization not normally experienced as visuals in the laboratory environment enhanced memory and associations of current with intensity of light and frequency with the colour of light used (see interviews).
+In the case of 'electric current' and colour of light in the P.E., the visual presentation made an impact on students' understanding as the practical equipment used the ammeter as a black-box and only meter readings could be seen.
+Thus, visualizations of PhET simulations, not normally